microsoft/semantic-kernel/samples/apps/copilot-chat-app/WebApp/README.md

 ### Working with Secrets

-We need keys to work with various aspects of the project including accessing openAI models.
+We need keys to work with various aspects of the project including accessing OpenAI models.
 This opens up the possibility of exposing keys in commits.
 There are a [couple of options](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-7.0&tabs=windows) to safeguard developers from exposing keys.
 Outside of using the dotnet's users-secrets and environment variables, we've also added *.development.json and *.development.config to the .gitignore if developers want to use appsettings.development.json files or other development.config files for secret storage.

 ## AuthN/AuthZ Story
 ### Authentication in this sample